linode/docs/docs/guides/kubernetes/troubleshooting-kubernetes/index.md

 If your cluster has insufficient resources for a new Pod, you will need to do one or more of the following:

 -   Reduce the number of other pods/deployments/applications running on your cluster.
--   [Add a new Node Pool](/docs/guides/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/#adding-a-node-pool) with access to more resources to accept the increased workload.
 -   [Add a new worker node or nodes](/docs/guides/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/#edit-or-remove-existing-node-pools) to your cluster.
+-   [Add a new Node Pool](/docs/guides/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/#adding-a-node-pool) with access to more resources and migrate the workload to the new pool.